Sarah Banet-Weiser

-Sarah Banet-Weiser (born 1966) is a distinguished professor of communication and author.
+Sarah Banet-Weiser (born 1966) is an American distinguished professor of communication and author.
 She is currently the Walter H. Annenberg Dean of the Annenberg School for Communication at the University of Pennsylvania as well as a joint professor at the Annenberg School of Communication and Journalism at the University of Southern California and at the University of Pennsylvania.
 She previously was the head of the London School of Economics and Political Science's (LSE) Media and Communication Department between September 2018 and June 2021.
 In July 2014, Banet-Weiser became director of the USC Annenberg School for Communication.

 Professional work

 In 2012, Banet-Weiser's book, Authentic™: The Politics of Ambivalence in a Brand Culture, was released.
 The book looks at consumerism and brands.
 The book was reviewed in Slate.
 Her work has been featured in The Wall Street Journal, Media, Culture & Society, Journal of Consumer Culture.
 In 2018, Banet-Weiser's book, Empowered: Popular Feminism and Popular Misogyny was released in the United Kingdom. and the United States.